Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 London has Regent Street, New York has 5th Avenue, and Tokyo has Ginza.
 Except Ginza is MASSIVE.
 If you think 5th avenue is huge, you’re in for a treat coming here!

-The buildings here are super fancy and extra tall, and you can walk past a 10 storey Chanel, followed by a Prada, followed by Louis Vuitton, BVLGARI, etc etc etc. It is endless!
+The buildings here are super fancy and extra tall, and you can walk past a 10 storey Chanel, followed by a Prada, Louis Vuitton, BVLGARI etc. It is endless!

-There’s also GÜ which isn’t out internationally, but is the baby sister brand of UNIQLO, and has cheap but fantastic quality clothes aimed at a younger audience.
+There’s also GÜ which isn’t out internationally, but is the baby sister brand of UNIQLO.
+It has cheap but fantastic quality clothes aimed at a younger audience.
 When I say younger, I mean mostly 20’s and 30’s!

 There’s also a new shopping centre in Ginza Six, which opened in 2017.
 There are over 240 brands in this gigantic shopping centre, as well as a wide selection of restaurants.